 Harry Glorikian: Fabien tell me about Arterys.

-Fabien Beckers: Yeah, Arterys so we created a company six years ago, now it’s working since then and the vision and the mission that we have is really to try to spend some healthcare, and to make it truly data-driven and we really realized today that the main issue clinical diagnosis as a whole and especially medical imaging comes from the fact that I think today’s infrastructure is really not what you call in a pre-internet mode.
+Fabien Beckers: Yeah, Arterys so we created a company six years ago, now it’s working since then and the vision and the mission that we have is really to try to spend some healthcare, and to make it truly data-driven and we really realized today that the main issue clinical diagnosis as a whole and especially AI in medical imaging comes from the fact that I think today’s infrastructure is really not what you call in a pre-internet mode.
 You have all these computers lying around try to make sure they’re connected and therefore thin positions don’t have all the power and all the right tools.
 That they need to really be enabled as we think they should be and could be.

 And so, when we go out the rest is instead of building more workstations and more computers that we deploy on-site.
 We are trying to bring the image into the web, and we think we can bring it to power the Internet’s really helped position, and so instead of being a local machine.
 It just uses a browser you just use your browser to get images.
 The data into the cloud while preserving data privacy and then therefore you have in the background an enormous and limited amount of computation to do the work that you can do.

 But then now in second rather than minutes or hours and so yeah they basically prepare the case for the physician and the who can override and change anything they want.
 So but it still saves enormous amount of time up to seventy percent in some cases, and then the report goes back with an illegal workflow to whatever reporting structure or whatever dated is long.
 And it can be shared with anyone they want also because it’s a web-based platform.
-So by doing that we think we’re going to equalize and democrat size quotes of care around the world, and enable relates you have better accuracy and better productivity a lower cost for healthcare and medical imaging.
+So by doing that we think we’re going to equalize and democrat size quotes of care around the world, and enable relates you have better accuracy and better productivity a lower cost for healthcare and AI in medical imaging.

 Harry Glorikian: So you started in cardiac and now I’ve you know you’re moving to other areas within oncology.
 But what are the ultimate goals of the company.